embulk/embulk-input-jdbc/embulk-input-oracle/README.md

 CREATE INDEX embulk_incremental_loading_index ON table (updated_at, id);
 ```

 Recommended usage is to leave `incremental_columns` unset and let this plugin automatically finds a primary key.
-Currently, only strings and integers are supported as incremental_columns.
+Currently, only strings, integers and date/time are supported as incremental_columns.

 ## Example